MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-multi-azure-policies.md

 Follow these steps for each policy to enable Insights at scale:

 1. **Create a policy definition.** Define the rules and conditions for compliance using the policy definition template.
 See [Create a policy definition](#create-a-policy-definition).
 1. **Create a policy assignment.** Define the scope of the policy, exclusions if any, and parameters for enforcement.
-Use the policy definition defined in step 1.
+Use the policy definition defined in the previous step.
 See [Create a policy assignment](#create-a-policy-assignment).
 1. **View compliance status.** Monitor the compliance status of the policy assignment.
 Check for any non-compliant resources.
 See [View compliance status](#view-compliance-status).
 1. **Remediate non-compliant resources.** Create remediation tasks to remediate non-compliant resources.
 See [Remediate non-compliant resources](#remediate-non-compliant-resources).